sandstranger/systemshock/README.md

 Command line parameters
 ============

 `-nosplash` Disables the splash screens, causes the game to start straight to the main menu
+`-fullscreen` Forces the game to start in fullscreen mode
+`-windowed` Forces the game to start in windowed mode

 Modding Support
 ============